The Trust has received financial support from

 We always need volunteers!
 Cleaning and dusting, yard cleanup, painting, carpentry work, etc. so if you can help please call 386-256-4810 or 386-212-3249.
 Or just come help Saturday mornings starting at 9:30am.

-We want to thank Rosella and Harry Dunkle, Betsy Chmielewski, and the Doug and Georgeanne Wenger for the antique donations this week.
+We want to thank Rosella and Harry Dunkle, Betsy Chmielewski, and the Doug and Georgeanne Wenger for antique donations.
 All donations are tax deductible, and we accept antiques, equipment, tools, BBQ grill, ---anything useable at the historic sites.

 Historic 1884 Museum open daily 9-5 for tours (Sat./Sun 1-5)